jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- update current time base on if it is visible or not
+- only show current time if it is today
 - remove old events[]?

 Features